calyxir/calyx/docs/optimizations/dataflow.md

   |> f(Z, _)
 ```
 To implement a backwards dataflow analysis, all you need to do is reverse the
-order that `seq` pipes inputs to it's children:
+order that `seq` pipes inputs to its children:
 ```
 // reverse
 f(seq { A; B; C; ...; Z; }, inputs) =